Utkucuu/React-Movie-App/README.md

 ### Summary

-This project is a movie website project that I developed with TMDB API using React, tailwindcss and CSS.
-In the project, API requests were made using **Axios** and page transitions were made with **React Router Dom V6.** Context API, useRoute, useReducer, useReducer, useGeneratePath, useNavigate, PrivateRoute... are used and form controls are implemented with Regex.
+This project is a movie website that I developed using the TMDB API, React, TailwindCSS, and CSS.
+API requests were handled using **Axios**, while page transitions were facilitated by **React Router Dom V6**.
+Various React features like Context API, useRoute, useReducer, useGeneratePath, useNavigate, and PrivateRoute were utilized.
+Form controls were implemented using Regex.
+In this project, users can:

-In this project

-- You can find details about the movies.
+- Find details about movies.
-- You can watch trailers of movies.
+- Watch movie trailers.
-- You can create a list of movies you want to watch later by logging in.
+- Create a watchlist by logging in.
-- You can select category and year.
+- Select movies by category and year.
-- You can search for movies
+- Search for movies.

 ### General Structure and Workflow

-The url is tracked through **useLocation hook** in the constructed Context structure.
-When the relevant pathname is rendered, the necessary API requests are made by **useReducer hook** through the "named export" method used in MovieServices and the returned data is provided to the relevant sub-component in the data.
-The data received in the subcomponents is passed through various filters if necessary and the movies are displayed to the user accordingly.
-In order to try different methods, axios requests were also made from within some components when certain conditions were met.
+The URL is monitored using the **useLocation** hook within a constructed Context structure.
+When a specific pathname is rendered, necessary API requests are made using the **useReducer** hook via the "named export" method in MovieServices.
+The returned data is then provided to relevant sub-components.
+This data, received in the subcomponents, goes through various filters, if necessary, to display the movies to users.
+To experiment with different methods, Axios requests were also made directly within some components under certain conditions.

   <img src="./src/assest/image/MovieProject.jpg" width="400" style="display: inline-block;" />

 ### User Operations

-In order for users to like and save a movie, they need to register and log in.
-These components are designed as **PrivateRoute** so that **pages>_Profile.js_** cannot be accessed without logging in and **pages>_Authentication.js_** cannot be accessed after logging in.
-User actions and session controls are managed with the help of **LocalStorage**.
-It is possible for users to view the movies they like and save in their profile and then remove them from the relevant section of their profile if they wish.
+Users must register and log in to like or save movies.
+Access to pages like **pages>_Profile.js_** and **pages>auth>_Authentication.js_** is controlled via **PrivateRoute**, ensuring appropriate access based on login status.
+User actions and session states are managed using **LocalStorage**.
+Registered users can view, add, or remove liked or saved movies in their profiles.

 <img src="./src/assest/image/Profile.jpg" width="400" style="display: inline-block;" />

-Form controls are provided with **Regex** in the **components>auth>_Register.js_** component.
-If the registration is successful, a unique id is defined to the user with the help of the **generateUUID** function.
-If you continue to the next stages of the project, users can be managed through this id.
+The **_Register.js_** component in components>auth implements form controls with **Regex**.
+Successful registration assigns a unique ID to each user via a **generateUUID** function, laying the groundwork for advanced user management in future project phases.

 ### Page Flows